fiberinc/manually/shopify/README.md

   - How do we **isolate** the rest of our infrastructure from issues with the Shopify logic?

-- On the other hand, Shopify delivers webhooks "at-least-once" requests are often duplicated.
-This can cause?
+- On the other hand, Shopify delivers webhooks "at-least-once", so requests are often duplicated.
+This is a common source of bugs in webhooks handlers.

   - How do we implement idempotency at scale, to prevent updating? (hint: You may have to save the IDs of each webhook that has been processed.)